vanus-labs/vanus-connect/connectors/sink-feishu/README.md

+---
+title: Feishu
+---

 # Feishu Sink

 ## Introduction

-The Feishu Sink is a [Vance Connector](../README.md) which aims to handle incoming CloudEvents in a way that extracts the `data` part of the original event and deliver these extracted `data` to  Feishu APIs.
+The Feishu Sink is a [Vance Connector](vc) which aims to handle incoming CloudEvents in a way that extracts the `data` part of the original event and deliver these extracted `data` to  Feishu APIs.

 For example, if the incoming CloudEvent looks like: